-LP Bylaws Article 7.8: "A National Committee Regional Representative may be removed and replaced only by the act of the affiliate parties which constitute the subject region.
-The voting procedure for the removal and replacement of regional representatives shall be determined by the regions.
-In the absence of any such procedures, a majority vote of the state chairs shall prevail."
+LP Bylaws Article 7.8: "A National Committee Regional Representative or Alternate may be removed and replaced only by the act of the affiliate parties that constitute the subject region.
+The voting procedure for the removal and replacement of regional representatives or alternates shall be determined by the regions.
+In the absence of any such procedures, a majority vote of the state chairs comprising the region shall prevail."

-Convention Rule 8.4: "In the event a region has not otherwise provided for the election of its regional representative to the National Committee then the delegates from the region shall elect its regional representative, provided there are at least five delegates present.
-Each Region's delegates may elect their representative in whatever manner they choose, provided all delegates present from that region are given equal voice in the selection."
+Convention Rule 8.4: "In the event a region has not otherwise provided for the election of its National Committee representation then the delegates from the region shall elect its regional representative and alternate, provided there are at least five delegates present.
+Each Region's delegates may elect their representative and alternate in whatever manner they choose, provided all delegates present from that region are given equal voice in the selection."

-Please note that under Robert's Rules, it is a bylaw violation to elect someone who is ineligible for the position.
+Please note that under RONR, it is a bylaw violation to elect someone who is ineligible for the position.
 Please ensure that candidates for your regional representative and alternate position are eligible PRIOR to the election.
 If in doubt, eligibility can be confirmed by emailing or phoning our Operations Director Robert Kraus (Robert.Kraus@lp.org) in advance of convention, or at the registration desk during the convention.
 Eligibility is defined in the bylaws: